polygon-io/client-go/README.md

 EOF
 ```

-Please remember to set your Polygon API key, which you can find on the polygon.io dashboard, in the environment variable `POLYGON_API_KEY`.
+Please remember to set your Massive API key, which you can find on the massive.com dashboard, in the environment variable `MASSIVE_API_KEY`.
 Or, as a less secure option, by hardcoding it in your code.
 But please note that hardcoding the API key can be risky if your code is shared or exposed.
 You can configure the environment variable by running:

 ```
-export POLYGON_API_KEY="<your_api_key>"        <- mac/linux
+export MASSIVE_API_KEY="<your_api_key>"        <- mac/linux
-xset POLYGON_API_KEY "<your_api_key>"          <- windows
+xset MASSIVE_API_KEY "<your_api_key>"          <- windows
 ```

 Then, run `go mod tidy` to automatically download and install the necessary dependencies.
 This command ensures your `go.mod` file reflects all dependencies used in your project: